 Many in the FASD world in Ontario and Canada want an alcohol strategy.

-According to an article in the Globe and Mail, written by Cassandra Szklarski, the “tough stance” on alcohol taken by the food guide, caught some nutrition and addiction experts by surprise.
+According to an article on January 23, 2019 in the Globe and Mail, Canada’s new food guide takes a tougher stance on alcohol, written by Cassandra Szklarski, the “tough stance” on alcohol taken by the food guide, caught some nutrition and addiction experts by surprise.
 (But like those in the FASD world), these experts recognize a need for a co-ordinated strategy (and FASD which is often forgotten, needs to be at that table).

 Issues around alcohol are tricky to tackle without an overarching regulatory body that can address a myriad of issues, adds Catherine Paradis, the leading expert on alcohol at the Canadian Centre on Substance Use and Addiction.